-These delicious breakfast muffins have a sweet, zingy flavor that tastes deliciously decadent, but they are actually nutritious and filling, making them a great choice for first thing in the morning, or even as an afternoon snack.
+These delicious Super-Berry Power Muffins have a sweet, zingy flavor that tastes deliciously decadent, but they are actually nutritious and filling, making them a great choice for first thing in the morning, or even as an afternoon snack.
 Let’s start by taking a closer look at all the carefully-chosen ingredients.

 Goji berries have been used medicinally in Asia for more than 2,000 years thanks to their high levels of antioxidants that support the immune system and fight inflammation.
 Goji berries are also delicious, with a subtle, sour-sweet taste.

 Blueberries are also high in antioxidants, as well as vitamin C, potassium, and phytoflavinoids – a compound that helps protect our bodies against stress.
 Plus, blueberry muffins are a classic for a reason!

 Acai berries (pronounced ah-sigh-ee) originate in South-American rainforests and are harvested from a variety of palm trees.
 These grape-like berries are becoming a popular breakfast choice as they are rich in antioxidants and fiber, and they have been shown to help regulate blood sugar levels.
 Some people even describe their flavor as chocolatey – yum!

 We also added freeze-dried raspberries and strawberries, both of which are packed with vitamin C. Freeze-dried berries have an even stronger flavor than fresh berries, plus they stop the muffin batter from becoming too wet, which can prevent it from rising.